 You have several options for internal recruitment strategies to match your business style and hiring goals.

-With this type of internal recruitment, your human resources department or upper management announces a vacancy for which any qualified candidate may apply.
-The job can be posted on a business communication platform, like Slack; through a company email; or on an internal job board.
+With this approach, your human resources department or upper management announces a vacancy for which any qualified candidate may apply.
+The job can be posted on modern business communication platforms like Microsoft Teams or Slack, through company-wide emails, or on internal career portals integrated with your human resources information system (HRIS).

 Some businesses prefer a subdued approach to internal recruitment.
 Instead of posting an open job, you may seek manager referrals or promotion nominations of top-performing employees from department supervisors.
 This form of internal recruitment could also include department transfers and promotions.